intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/solar-10.7b/README.md

 In the example, several arguments can be passed to satisfy your requirements:

 - `--repo-id-or-model-path`: str, argument defining the huggingface repo id for the SOLAR-10.7B model to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'upstage/SOLAR-10.7B-Instruct-v1.0'`.
 - `--prompt`: str, argument defining the prompt to be inferred (with integrated prompt format for chat).
-It is default to be `'AI是什么？'`.
+It is default to be `'What is AI?'`.
 - `--n-predict`: int, argument defining the max number of tokens to predict.
 It is default to be `32`.

 #### 2.4 Sample Output